Welcome to the Board of Equalization

 The Board of Equalization was established under Chapter 84.48 RCW.
 County Boards of Equalization are quasi-judicial bodies, governed by the state Department of Revenue.
 A Board of Equalization is completely independent of the county Assessor's office.

-The current Mason County Board of Equalization is made up of three members and one alternate member.
+The current Mason County Board of Equalization is made up of three members and two alternate member.
 All serve three-year terms.
 The members usually are from each commissioner district.
 Members should have some knowledge of property values, and may not be an elected official or employed by an elected official.
 One member is appointed each June.
-Appointments are made by the County Commission.
+Appointments are made by the County Commission

 Information on the Board of Equalization may be obtained in the tax statutes (Chapters 84.08 and 84.48) of the Revised Code of Washington and the Washington Administrative Code (Chapter 458-14).
 Appeal time limits, RCW 84.40.038 and WAC: 458-14-056.
 Reconvening the Board, WAC 458-14-127.
 Hearings, WAC 458-14-116.
 Evidence of Value, WAC 458-14-087.
 Orders of the Board, WAC 458-14-116.